-Area of Special Relating to difficulties with: Educational Need Communication and Children may have a delay or disorder in one or more of the following Interaction areas: Attention / Interaction skills: May have difficulties ignoring distractions.
+Area of Special Relating to difficulties with: Educational Need Children may have a delay or disorder in one or more of the following areas: Attention / Interaction skills: May have difficulties ignoring distractions.
 Need reminders to keep attention.
 May need regular prompts to stay on task.
 May need individualised motivation in order to complete tasks.
 Difficulty attending in whole class.
-Interaction will not always be appropriate.
+Interaction will Communication and not always be appropriate.
 May have peer relationship difficulties.
-May not be able to initiate or maintain a conversation.
+Interaction May not be able to initiate or maintain a conversation.
 Understanding / Receptive Language: May need visual support to understand or process spoken language.
 May need augmented communication systems Frequent misunderstandings.
 Repetition of language and some basic language needs to be used to aid their understanding.
 Speech / Expressive Language: May use simplified language and limited vocabulary.
 Ideas / conversations may be difficult to follow, with the need to request frequent clarification.
 Some immaturities in the speech sound system.
 Grammar/phonological awareness still fairly poor and therefore their literacy can be affected.
-Cognition and May have difficulties with the skills needed for effective learning such as Learning use of: Language, memory and reasoning skills Sequencing and organisational skills An understanding of number Problem-solving and concept development skills Fine and gross motor skills Independent learning skills Exercising choice Decision making Information processing Children may have a specific learning disability such as dyslexia, dyscalculia, dyspraxia or dysgraphia.
-Social, Mental and May have difficulties with social and emotional development which may Emotional Health lead to or stem from: Social isolation Behaviour difficulties Attention difficulties (ADHD) Anxiety and depression Attachment disorders Low self esteem

-Issues with self-image Sensory and/or Physical These pupils may have a medical or genetic condition that could lead to difficulties with: Specific medical conditions Gross / fine motor skills Visual / hearing impairment Accessing the curriculum without adaptation Physically accessing the building(s) or equipment.
+May have difficulties with the skills needed for effective learning Cognition and Learning such as use of: Language, memory and reasoning skills Sequencing and organisational skills An understanding of number Problem-solving and concept development skills Fine and gross motor skills Independent learning skills Exercising choice Decision making Information processing Children may have a specific learning disability such as dyslexia, dyscalculia, dyspraxia or dysgraphia.
+Social, Mental and May have difficulties with social and emotional development which may lead to or stem from: • Social isolation • Behaviour difficulties Emotional Health Attention difficulties (ADHD) Anxiety and depression Attachment disorders Low self esteem Issues with self-image These pupils may have a medical or genetic condition that could Sensory and/or Physical lead to difficulties with: Specific medical conditions Gross / fine motor skills Visual / hearing impairment Accessing the curriculum without adaptation Physically accessing the building(s) or equipment.
 Over sensitivity to noise / smells / light / touch / taste.
 Toileting / self-care.